jemmings-git/pyrite_analysis/README.md

-# Experiment to analyse the GeoDeepDive for pyrite formations
+# Experiment to analyse the GeoDeepDive library for pyrite types through geological time

 ## Steps